 A multi-region location consists of a defined set of regions where multiple replicas of the database are stored.
 Each replica is either a read-write replica which contains all of the data in the database or a witness replica which does not maintain a full set of data but participates in replication.

 By replicating the data between multiple regions, data can continue to be served even with the loss of an entire region.
 Within a region, data is replicated across zones so that data can continue to be served within that region even with the loss of a zone.Firebase supports the following multi-region GCP resource locations:

 |Multi-Region Name||Multi-Region Description||Read-Write Regions||Witness Region|

 A regional location is a specific geographic place, such as South Carolina.
 Data in a regional location is replicated in multiple zones within a region.
 All regional locations are separated from other regional locations by at least 100 miles.

 Select a regional location for lower costs, for lower write latency if your application is sensitive to latency, or for co-location with other GCP resources.Firebase supports the following regional GCP resource locations:

 |Region Name||Region Description|

-- To create a Cloud Firestore database in a specific location, see Get started with Cloud Firestore.
+- To create a Cloud Firestore database in a specific location, visit Get started with Cloud Firestore.

-- For more information about building applications to meet your latency, availability and durability requirements, see Geography and Regions.
+- For more information about building applications to meet your latency, availability, and durability requirements, refer to Geography and Regions.